 - The Official Trustee may consider the following funding options when deciding whether to pursue an action:

 - advances and indemnities from creditors

 - funding under section 305 of the Bankruptcy Act, and/or

-- Where there are funds in the estate that would in the normal course be available to creditors as a dividend, creditors’ views will be sought to ascertain whether they agree that the funds be used to pursue the proceeding.
+- Where there is money in the estate that would in the normal course be available to creditors as a dividend, creditors’ views will be sought to ascertain whether they agree that the money being used to pursue the proceeding.
 Creditors are presented with information to assist in making the decision.